Facts of the trip

 Day 01.
 Kathmandu to Pokhara: Fly or drive to Pokhara (200m.) overnight camp at the lakeside.

 Day 02.
-Pokhara to pothana: 45-minute drive to sunkhet Phedi then walk ascending the trial for 2 hrs.
-Than reach Dhampus and take lunch.
-After lunch, ascending the trail for 1hrs.
+Pokhara to pothana: 45-minute drive to sunkhet Phedi then walk ascending the trail for 2 hours.
+Then reach Dhampus and take lunch.
+After lunch, we ascended the trail for 1 hour.
 And reach to pothana and camp for the night.
-From here have a closer view of Mt.
-Machhappuchhre and Annapurna south.
+From here, have a closer view of Mt.
+Machhapuchhre and Annapurna south.

 Day 03.
-Pothana to Ghandrung: Walking for 3hrs.
+Pothana to Ghandrung: Walking for 3 hrs.
 Into the dense forest, the trek stops for lunch at Landrung.
-The trail takes 40 minutes down to Modi River ascending the steep trail and villages then reach Ghandrung and camp.
-It is the biggest Gurung settlement having closer views of Annapurna and Machhapurchhre (Fishtail).
+The trail takes 40 minutes down to the Modi River, ascending the steep trail and villages then reaching Ghandrung and camp.
+It is the biggest Gurung settlement, having closer views of Annapurna and Machhapurchhre (Fishtail).

 Day 04.
-Ghandrung to Ghorepani: Ghandrung to Tadapani 3hrs. walk through rhododendron forest and lunch at Tadapani.
+Ghandrung to Ghorepani: Ghandrung to Tadapani 3-hr. walk through rhododendron forest and lunch at Tadapani.
 After lunch, 1.5 hrs.
-Treks down then climb up the steep ridge of Deourali 3260m.
-For 3hrs and 1hrs.
-A pleasant walk through easier trail and forest reach Ghorepani and camp.
+Trek down and then climb up the steep ridge of Deourali 3260m.
+For 3 hours and 1 hour.
+A pleasant walk through an easier trail and forest reaches Ghorepani, and we camp.
 From here one can see the beautiful scenarios of Annapurna and Dhaulagiri.

 Day 05.
 Rest at Ghorepani and Excursion to the poon hill.
-Today is the rest day and sometimes in the morning climb the Hill to enjoy the birds-eye view of Mustang pan Pokhara valleys.
-As well as the highest mountain of west Nepal poon Hill is the highest point in the whole trek.
+Today is the rest day, and sometimes in the morning, I climb the Hill to enjoy the birds-eye view of the Mustang and Pokhara valleys.
+As well as the highest mountain in west Nepal poon Hill is the highest point in the whole trek.

 Day 06.
-Ghorepani to Tatopani (Hot spring): Today walk for at least 5hrs.
+Ghorepani to Tatopani (Hot spring): Today, walk for at least 5 hours.
 Downhill to reach Tatopani.
-Throughout the trek on can see Dhaulagiri, Annapurna, and Kaligandaki valley.
+Throughout the trek, one can see Dhaulagiri, Annapurna, and the Kaligandaki valley.
 Lunch is searched on the way at sikha or Ghara.
-Tatopani in Nepal meets the hot water spring where one can take a bath.
+Tatopani in Nepal has a hot spring where one can take a bath.

 Day 07.
-Tatopani to Beni following the banks of Kaligandaki for 3hrs. stop for lunch at Garamdi Bridge.
-On proceeding for 3hrs.
-More than stop at Beni for the night halt.
+Tatopani to Beni, following the banks of Kaligandaki for 3 hours. stop for lunch at Garamdi Bridge.
+On proceeding for 3 hrs.
+More than stopping at Beni for the night halt.

 Day 08.
 Beni to Pokhara by bus and overnight in Pokhara.

 Day 09.
-Pokhara to Kathmandu by fly or by tourist bus.
+Pokhara to Kathmandu by plane or by tourist bus.

 Day 10.
-Final departure from the hotel to international airport for your on destination.
+Final departure from the hotel to the international airport for your onward destination.

 Start Date End Date Price In US Dollar($) AVAILABILITY Booking